animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 I was sleep deprived and my sister should’ve left me alone.

-You know, it was around this time I did an i Ching reading what causes humanity's problems.
-The answer was, "Difficulty at the beginning" and then "increase.
+You know, it was around this time I did an I Ching reading what causes humanity's problems.
+The answer was, "Difficulty at the beginning" and then "increase."

 Oh yes, there was a difficulty at the beginning.
 I was sleep deprived.
 Or, you could trace it back even further to when my sister saw me in the hospital, told I was catatonic, and possibly on some level traumatized by that, some generalized anxiety fueling level.
 But then the increase came later.